 For Dax Grant, having great soft skills is really important.
 "To be a great leader in technology, your soft skills have to be as good as your technical skills.
 There are so many technologists that have cracked the code and can code for the world.
 But it's really important to balance that out with soft skills and be externally focused, so that you can understand what customers think and how they're feeling.
 Then, when you code and create something, you're going to be much more impactful in terms of the actual marketplace."

 "Soft skills are absolutely crucial," agrees Cat Rüst.
-"Often you have to step in because somebody's not realising quite how aggressive they're being or that they're using jargon.
+"Often you have to step in because somebody does not realise quite how aggressive they're being or that they're using jargon.
 I think that's the other thing.
 There is a gap between the business side and the technology side, and any good tech leader has to be able to sit in between the two and translate in both directions.
 Developers often end up hating management, and management ends up hating developers.
 And you end up in this explosive situation.
 So it's a case of how you make that seamless, and the two understand each other's perspectives and get them both involved in the discussions on how to move things forward."

 What most interests/excites you about your job?